chinge55/computervision/README.md

 ## Morphological Operations
 (*Morphological Operations done only on binarized Images*)

 They are non-linear operations related to shape and morphology of an image.
+If we're doing morphological operations on images then we are going to need an image kernel.
+A 2D matrix smaller than the image.

 (Definition could look intimidating but they are one of the most easy to understand algorithms in Image Processing)

 1. Image Dilation:

-    Simple definition: For a white pixel inside a binarized image, convert it's neighboring black pixels to white.
+    Simple definition: For a white pixel inside a binarized image, convert it's neighboring black pixels to white. <br>
     Eg. If I have a white circle of radius r.
 I'll have a bigger circle or radius r' after dilation.

 2. Image Erosion:
 3. Image Opening:
 4. Image Closing